-While lining up for our boys’ Santa photos the other day my hubby made this observation:
+While out with our boys at the local shopping centre the other day, my hubby made this observation:

 “Hey,” he whispered, “Have you noticed that every dude here has a dad gut like me?”

-I looked down the line of dads holding their little ones all pumped or terrified to meet the man in the red suit, and giggled.
+I looked around at all the dads holding their little ones and giggled.
 He was right.
 Almost all of them were sporting the same abdominal ‘curvature’ as my dear partner in life and parenting.
-A dad gut isn’t pronounced like a beer gut but it’s still noticeable.
+A dad gut isn’t as pronounced as a beer gut but it’s still noticeable.

 Then we made another observation.
-Almost all the other guys at the shopping centre around the same age who didn’t have kids hanging off them clearly didn’t have one.
-I also thought about our dad friend who despite running marathons sports a subtle daddy tummy.
+Almost all the other guys at the shopping centre around the same age who didn’t have kids hanging off them didn’t have one.
+I also thought about our dad friend who, despite running marathons, sports a subtle daddy tummy.

-So I wondered, is dad gut a thing and if so, why does it happen?
-So, I did a little research and this is what I discovered.
+So I wondered, is dad gut a thing?
+And if so, why does it happen?
+So, I did a little research and here what I discovered.